-For the 40 lbs. variant, there may be a special order lead time of 10 days if this is not in stock.
-Inquire before ordering
+For the 38 lb. variant, there may be a special order lead time of 10 days if this is not in stock.
+Inquire before ordering if needed immediately.

 Dimethicone in its simplest form is polydimethylsiloxane, also known as silicone oil, but more commonly called dimethicone.
 Silicone oils are derived from silica (sand and quartz are silicas).